sushant00/NSS/Assignment4/README.rst

 Sends an invite to user with user id uid, for coming in group gid.
 Sender must be in the group to send request to other user.
 Assumes uid user is online.

 group_invite_accept
 -------------------

 .. code:: shell

-  group_invite <gid> <uid>
+  group_invite_accept <gid>

-Sends an invite to user with user id uid, for coming in group gid.
-Sender must be in the group to send request to other user.
-Assumes uid user is online.
+Accept an invite to grp gid.
+A user added only if he was invited earlier.

 Project Dir Structure